conan-io/docs/reference/config_files/settings.yml.rst

     cppstd: [None, 98, gnu98, 11, gnu11, 14, gnu14, 17, gnu17, 20, gnu20]

 As you can see, the possible values ``settings`` can take are restricted in the same file.
 This is done to ensure matching naming and spelling as well as defining a common settings model among users and the OSS community.
+If a setting is allowed to be set to any value, you can use ``ANY``.
+If a setting is allowed to be set to any value or it can also be unset, you can use ``[None, ANY]``.

 However, this configuration file can be you can modified to any needs, including new settings or subsettings and their values.
 If you want to distribute a unified *settings.yml* file you can use the :ref:`conan config install command<conan_config_install>`.